1.1 What are the terms that apply to your Service?

 - stop using the Service and any Equipment owned by us or any Third Party Supplier; and

 - allow us to remove any Equipment owned by us or any Third Party Supplier or any Purchased Equipment that you have not paid for in full.

-- You remain liable for all Fees payable in respect of Services provided to you up to the time of cancellation, suspension or termination.
+- You remain liable for all Fees payable in respect of Services provided to you up to the time of cancellation or suspension.

-- If your Service has been terminated or cancelled for any reason, we may delete all of your data from any storage media.
+- If your Service has been cancelled for any reason, we may delete all of your data from any storage media.
 You are solely responsible for backing up your data.